Aljgutier/fastapi_docker/README.md

 Additionally, the following Docker primer [Docker Primer](https://github.com/Aljgutier/docker) is useful for quick reference to Docker commands and an overview of Docker.

-On a Mac, its advisable with the Homebrew package manager.
+On a Mac, installation is advisable with the Homebrew package manager.

 ```sh
 $ brew install docker